On the Lagrangian fillability of almost positive links: Further discussion

 \section{Further discussion}

 In this section, we consider the positivity and Lagrangian fillability of links.
 It is known that positive links are homogeneous and strongly quasipositive (see \cite{homogeneous, nakamura1, Rudolph3}) and the converse is also true (see \cite{baader} and see also \cite{abe2, abe-tagami1}).
-It is known that alternating links are homogeneous (see \cite{homogeneous}).
 Hayden and Sabloff \cite{Hayden-Sabloff} proved that positive links are exact Lagrangian fillable, and Lagrangian fillable links are quasipositive.

 A'Campo \cite{ACampo} defined divide links.
 Gibson and Ishikawa \cite{Gibson-Ishikawa} constructed free divide links as an extension of divide links.
-Kawamura \cite{Kawamura3} defined the class of graph divide links, which is an extension of the class of free divide links, and prove that they are quasipositive.
+Kawamura \cite{Kawamura3} defined the class of graph divide links, which is an extension of the class of free divide links, and proved that they are quasipositive.
+We note that the quasipositivity of free divide links was proved by Kawamura \cite{Kawamura4} before \cite{Kawamura3}.
 Abe and the author \cite[Lemma~3.2]{abe-tagami2} proved that the original divide links are strongly quasipositive.
-This fact was commented by Kawamura in \cite[Remark~6.9]{Kawamura3}.
+Tomomi Kawamura taught the author that this fact had been proved by Mikami Hirasawa (see also \cite[Remark~6.9]{Kawamura3}).
 Ishikawa \cite{Ishikawa1} proved that the maximal Thurston-Bennequin number of any graph divide link is equal to its slice Euler characteristic.
 This means graph divide links satisfy a necessary condition to be Lagrangian fillable.

-Hence we obtain the following, where $P$ stands for positive, $LF$ Lagrangian fillable, $H$ homogeneous, $QP$ quasipositive, $SQP$ strongly quasipositive, $Alt$ alternating and $Div$ divide:
+Hence we obtain the following, where $P$ stands for positive, $LF$ Lagrangian fillable, $H$ homogeneous, $QP$ quasipositive, $SQP$ strongly quasipositive, and $Div$ divide: